-- Be supportive and understanding. - Spend time with the person.
-Listen to him or her. - Never underestimate the person's capacity to recover. - Encourage the person to follow his or her treatment plan and to seek out support services.
+- · Be supportive and understanding. - Spend time with the person.
+Listen to them. - Never underestimate the person's capacity to recover. - Encourage the person to follow their treatment plan and to seek out support services.
 Offer to accompany them to appointments. - Become informed about mental illness. - Remember that even though your friend may be going through a hard time they will recover.
 Stand by them. - If you're planning an outing to the movies or the community centre, remember to ask your friend along.
 Keeping busy and staying in touch with friends will help your friend feel better, when they're ready. - If you are a close friend or family member of someone who has a mental illness, make sure you get support as well.
 Crisis training, self-help and/or individual counselling will help you become a better support person. - Put the person's life before your friendship.
-If you think the person needs help, especially if he or she mentions thoughts of suicide, don't keep it a secret even if the person asked you to.
+If you think the person needs help, especially if they mention thoughts of suicide, don't keep it a secret even if the person asked you to.

-If a friend mentions thoughts of suicide or self-harm, you NEED to tell his or her parents, a teacher, guidance counselor or someone else who can help.
-It's better to have a friend who's angry with you for a while than to keep their secret and live with knowing you could have helped but remained quiet when your friend was in trouble.
+If a friend mentions thoughts of suicide or self-harm, you NEED to tell their parents, a teacher, guidance counselor or someone else who can help.
+It's better to have a friend who's angry with you for a while than to keep their secret and live with knowing you could have helped but remained guiet when your friend was in trouble.